Suggested Drive - Southern Loop

 Leave Noosa in the early morning and make your way to Doonan via Walter Hay Drive.
 Take a left turn onto Eumarella Road and soak in the morning sun on the shores of magnificent Lake Weyba.
 You can expect a never ending range of bird life and might spot a kayaker gliding through the lakes tranquil water.
 On a windy day, you can watch the kite surfers performing their aerial tricks.

-Continue your drive to Eumundi, a charming town known for its amazing art galleries, cafes, boutique shops and the world-famous Original Eumundi Markets (Wednesday and Saturday 7.30-1:30pm).
+Continue your drive to Eumundi, a charming town known for its amazing art galleries, pubs, cafes, boutique shops and the world-famous Original Eumundi Markets (Wednesday and Saturday 7.30-1:30pm).
 Eumundi Square Markets are also open Friday`s (7.30am-2.00pm)

 No matter what day you visit Eumundi, spend time strolling along historic Memorial Drive under the shade of the magnificent memorial fig trees, visit art galleries or pick up a historical walk booklet at the Discover Eumundi Heritage and Visitor Centre and learn more about the many historic buildings constructed between 1890 and 1930.
 While away some time in a bookshop, or the kids will love exploring the magnificent trees and swings of Dick Caplick Park.

 The iconic Imperial Hotel and Eumundi Brewery is another Eumundi must-do.
 The hotel boasts an impressive menu guaranteed to appeal to all the foodies in your tribe, and some truly great local brews in Eumundi Brewery Lager and Eumundi Brewery Pale Ale.
 Make sure you also investigate the option of a Eumundi Brewery Tasting Tour along with the hotel’s program of great live music.